 Populations of other large predators in north-western conservancies have generally been stable or increasing.
 The number of all predators occurring in communal areas remains well above pre-conservancy levels.

 HWC mitigation measures include predator-secure enclosures to protect livestock, and stone walls to protect water infrastructure from elephants.
 Several lion-proof kraals have been built in Zambezi region by the Kwando Carnivore Project with funding and technical assistance from Panthera and other donors.
 Although cattle and goats are safe at night in these kraals, other problems remain.
 In Erongo and Kunene, where grazing is sparse, cattle have to trek large distances from safe kraals to find grazing.
-Mobile kraals under development may be a partial solution to this problem.
+In this area, farmers are encouraged to use predator-proof kraals when lions are known to be in the immediate vicinity, which is facilitated through the Lion Ranger programme.
 Confining livestock into kraals that are not predator proof may indeed exacerbate the problem: when a predator does get into a kraal, many animals may be killed in a single night.
 This causes anger in communities and attracts disproportionate media interest.